-The Therapeutic Recreation & Therapeutic Education Program at Inglis consists of a variety of offerings including: art classes, history lectures, wellness activities, technology services, pastoral care, gardening, music therapy and so much more.
-An average of 8 programs are offered daily at Inglis and help meet each resident’s social, emotional and physical health needs.
+The Therapeutic & Life Enrichment Services (TLE) at Inglis consists of a variety of offerings including: art classes, history lectures, wellness activities, technology services, pastoral care, gardening, music therapy and so much more.
+An average of 8 programs are offered daily at Inglis and help meet each resident’s social, emotional, and physical health needs.

 Certified Therapeutic Recreation Specialists complete academic coursework at the bachelor’s or master’s degree level and pass a certification examination.
 The staff often collaborate with other therapists in Speech, Physical and Occupation therapy.

-Inglis residents, who are younger than geriatric nursing home residents, have a wide range of engagement needs and are eager to participate in activities that provide a sense of autonomy, mastery and creativity.
-Seventy-five percent of residents participate in five hours or more of Therapeutic Recration/Education programming per week.
+Residents of Inglis House are generally younger than geriatric nursing home residents, and therefore have a wide range of engagement needs and are eager to participate in activities that provide a sense of autonomy, mastery and creativity.
+Seventy-five percent of residents participate in five hours or more of Therapeutic Recreation/Education programming per week.